nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * The `PARTIAL_MODULE_CODE` will be the module code of interest, can be partial module code.
 * The `KEYWORD` will be a keyword in the module title.
-* The `MODULE_LEVEL` will be the first digit of the module code (indicate level of module), an integer from 1 to 8.
+* The `MODULE_LEVEL` will be the first digit of the module code (indicate level of module), an integer from 1 to 8 inclusive.
-* The `MODULE_SEMESTER` will be the semester of interest, an integer from 1 to 4.
+* The `MODULE_SEMESTER` will be the semester of interest, an integer from 1 to 4 inclusive.
 * At least one of `/code PARTIAL_MODULE_CODE` or `/title KEYWORD` must be present for search.
 * `/level MODULE_LEVEL` and `/sem SEMESTER` are optional search fields.